qtproject/pyside-pyside-setup/sources/pyside6/doc/tutorials/qmlsqlintegration/qmlsqlintegration.rst

   using the **QtWidgets** module.
 - Connecting to the database,
 - Declaring a :ref:`QQmlApplicationEngine`.
-  This allows you to access the QML context property to connect Python and QML from the conversation model we built on ``sqlDialog.py``.
+  This allows you to access the QML Elements to connect Python and QML from the conversation model we built on ``sqlDialog.py``.
 - Loading the ``.qml`` file that defines the UI.